Potential Transformer Explained

-A Potential transformer is actually a instrument transformer that used in power systems to step down primary current voltages and secondary voltages from a higher level to lower secondary potential output voltage level.
-This transformer can be easily measured by the ordinary low voltage instrument like a voltmeter, wattmeter and watt-hour meters, etc. This kind of transformer is commonly referred to as a "step-down" voltage transformer which lowers the voltage of a high voltage circuit to a lower voltage circuit for the intention of measuring voltage drops.
+A Potential transformer is actually an instrument transformer that is used in power systems to step down primary current voltages and secondary voltages from a higher level to a lower secondary potential output voltage level.
+A potential transformer can be easily measured by ordinary low-voltage instruments like a voltmeter, wattmeter and watt-hour meter, etc. This is commonly referred to as a "step-down" voltage transformer which lowers the voltage of a high-voltage circuit to a lower voltage circuit for the intention of measuring voltage drops.
 Potential transformers are connected across or parallel to the line which is being measured to record phase angle errors or ratio errors.

 EF PARTNER MEDIA